ctrueden/equilibrium/_pages/events/case-12e10.md

 Phoebe suggests that the test actually works, and that any liquid will do, which gives Oz momentary pause.

+{% include quote text='
-> Michael [because the doppelganger doesn't have a mouth]: "Does it have a butthole?"
+Michael [because the doppelganger does not have a mouth]: "Does it have a butthole?"
->
-> Curtis [answering without consulting the rules]: "It does not have a butthole."
+Curtis [answering without consulting the rules]: "It does not have a butthole."
+' %}

 Phoebe looks at Sartus and asks him whether he really wants to proceed with his plan.
 Sartus answers earnestly that he does, and Phoebe agrees to help him.
 The exchange seems uncomfortably intense.